samuel/go-thrift/README.md

 So why another thrift package?
-While the existing one ([thrift4go](https://github.com/pomack/thrift4go/)) works well, my philosophy is that interface should match the language.
+While the existing one ([thrift4go](https://github.com/pomack/thrift4go/)) works well, my philosophy is that interfaces should match the language.
+Most Thrift libraries try to match the API of the original which makes them awkward to use in other languages.

 As an example, Go already has the idea of a thrift transport in the ReadWriteCloser interfaces.